sei-international/LEAPMacro.jl/docs/src/model-outputs.md

 When running with LEAP, the Macro model may be run several times to converge on a consistent set of results.
 The results folder contains outputs from each of the runs:
 ![Results folder contents](assets/images/results_folder_files.png)

+!!! warning "Results cover only non-energy sectors"
+    The Macro model reports results only for non-energy sectors.
+To include all sectors, in the [configuration file](@ref config), assign an empty set to the list of energy sectors and products by setting `energy: []` under both `excluded_sectors` and `excluded_products`.

+Two of the results files (with the run number indicated by `#`) contain multiple variables:
+  * `indices_#.csv`: The indices that are passed to LEAP, as specified in the [configuration file](@ref config)
+  * `collected_variables_#.csv`: A set of key variables, such as the current accounts balance, GDP, and so on

+Macro is a [demand-driven model](@ref demand-led-growth), so economic growth is driven by final demand, exports net of imports, and investment.
+Total investment expenditure is reported in `collected_variables_#.csv`.
+Final demand, exports, and imports are reported by product:
+  * `final_demand_#.csv`
+  * `exports_#.csv` and `imports_#.csv`

+Output by sector is reported as actual output and potential output (that is, output at full capacity utilization).
+The ratio of actual to potential output is capacity utilization, which is reported separately:
+  * `sector_output_#.csv`
+  * `potential_sector_output_#.csv`
+  * `capacity_utilization_#.csv`
+Real value added by sector -- that is, sector output less the cost of intermediate goods and services -- is also reported:
+  * `real_value_added_#.csv`

+Investment rates are determined by the autonomous investment rate, the profit rate, capacity utilization, and the interest rate.
+The autonomous investment rate is an expectation of future growth, which gradually adjusts over time in response to realized growth (that is, the model features "adaptive expectations").
+The interest rate is reported in `collected_variables_#.csv`, while the capacity utilization file was listed above.
+The other relevant files are:
+  * `profit_rate_#.csv`
+  * `autonomous_investment_rate_#.csv`

+Assumptions regarding prices in Macro are fairly simple (see the [Limitations of the model](@ref limitations)).
+For that reason, prices for different products tend to follow similar trajectories.
+However, they are reported for completeness:
+  * `basic_prices_#.csv`